osadl/OSLOC2JSON/README.md

   -h, --help            show this help message and exit -f [OUTPUT], --filename [OUTPUT]
-                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -o, --optimize        convert a dict with no values to a list of keys, add "-opt" to output file name -r, --recreate        recreate original checklist from JSON (for debugging) -s, --show            also list the output to screen -v, --verbose         show names and texts the program is using
+                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -m, --merge           merge all licenses into a single one, has no effect if single license, default file name "merged.json"
+  -o, --optimize        convert a dict with no values to a list of keys, add "-opt" to output file name -r, --recreate        recreate original checklist from JSON (for debugging) -s, --show            also list the output to screen -v, --verbose         show names and texts the program is using

-Either parse a single OSLOC file, convert it to JSON format and store it under the original name suffixed by ".json", or parse all OSLOC files, convert them to a single JSON object and store it under the file OUTPUT or "osloc.json" if none given
+Either a single OSLOC file is parsed, converted to JSON format and saved under the original name with the suffix ".json", or all OSLOC files are parsed, concatenated to a single JSON object and stored under "osloc.json" or OUTPUT if specified, or (-m) all OSLOC files are parsed, merged into a single JSON object (lists concatenated, duplicates removed) and stored under "merged.json" or OUTPUT if specified
 ```

 ## Disclaimer